 - Flaked sea salt or fleur de sel, for sprinkling

-- To make the caramel sauce, put the sugar in a 2 -3 quart heavy saucepan and place over medium heat.
-Cook the sugar until it melts into syrup, stirring occasionally with a wooden spoon (NOT a metal spoon, which will get very hot and burn your hand).
+- To make the caramel sauce, put the sugar and salt in a 2 -3 quart heavy-bottomed saucepan.
+Pour the water over and stir gently.
+Turn the heat to medium and cook the sugar until it melts into a syrup.

 - Heat the oven to 400 degrees.

 - Roll the puff pastry on a lightly floured surface to flatten slightly.
-Cut out 4 5-inch diameter circles with a pastry cutter or use the upside-down rim of a small bowl.
+Cut out 4 or 5-inch diameter circles with a pastry cutter or use the upside-down rim of a small bowl as a guide.

 - Transfer the circles to an ungreased baking sheet.
-Cut the apples in half and remove the core.
-Slice each half crosswise into thin slices, keeping them together as you slice.
-Unfurl the slices onto each pastry circle, fanning them in a circular pattern to cover the dough.
-Brush with the melted butter and sprinkle each with 1 teaspoon sugar.
+Slice each apple half crosswise into thin slices, keeping them together as you slice.
+Unfurl the slices onto each pastry circle, fanning them in a pinwheel pattern to cover the dough.
+Brush each tartlet with melted butter and sprinkle with 1 teaspoon sugar.

-- Reheat the caramel to pouring consistency if has cooled, and spoon some sauce over each tart.
-Sprinkle with a little flaked salt and serve warm.
+- Reheat the caramel to pouring consistency if has cooled, and spoon 1 or 2 tablespoons over each warm tart.
+Sprinkle with a little flaked salt.